 About the Research Hub

-Registered researchers can access deeper data and a variety of research tools that will become available this Winter.
+Registered researchers can access deeper data and a variety of research tools through the Workbench.
 The diverse data may help facilitate new research studies and may lead to insights, treatments, and prevention strategies that are unique to individuals.
 Learn more about the overall program at allofus.nih.gov.

 How It Works

 Participants share their data with the All of Us Research Program through multiple sources.
 This data is sent to the secure cloud environment, managed by the Data and Research Center.

 Participant data is received and funneled through a curation pipeline within a secure repository that connects to the Research Hub tools.

 Researchers or participants can visit the Research Hub to learn more information about the type of data available for research.
 Visit the Survey Explorer and Data Browser to learn more about the unique data elements and browse the aggregate participant data.

 Researchers register and apply for access to the Researcher Workbench to analyze data.

 Registered researchers in the Workbench can create research projects using features such as collaborative workspaces, cohort building tools, interactive notebooks, and more.

 Publications and research findings related to the All of Us Research Program will be shared on the Research Hub website.